dev-loves-code/Skyline-Real-Estate-Platform/README.md

 Skyline is a web app for buying dreams (aka viewing properties).
 It lets users:
 - Browse beautiful buildings,
 - Like the ones they’ll never afford,
-- Make reservations to pretend they might someday.
+- Make reservations to pretend they might someday
+- Book rentals and live the moment.

 Meanwhile:
-- **Agents** manage their listings like real professionals.
+- **Agents** get notified about their listings.
 - **Admins**... well, they run the world (of this app).

 ---